Activity icons

 Activity icon types

-Moodle activity icons are single black SVG icons that are stored in mod/PLUGINNAME/pix/monologo.svg
+Moodle activity icons are single black SVG icons that are stored in mod/PLUGINNAME/pix/monologo.svg.

 Rendering activity icons

-class is used to render activity icons.
+The core_course\output\activity_icon class is used to render activity icons.
 It can be used in several ways depending on the context.
-Also, there is the core_course\activity_icon
+Also, there is the core_course\activity_icon template that can be included directly from mustache templates.

 Rendering the activity plugin icon